marrink-lab/MDVoxelSegmentation/README.rst

 --------
 Installation
 ************
-pip install MDVoxelSegmentation (perform the alias as demonstrated below), or
+:code:`pip install MDVoxelSegmentation` (perform the alias as demonstrated below), or

 Fork the development branch using: